|Q–1: When and how did you start to make crafts from flatware?

 |A–1: I started making spoonhandle rings in the summer of 1971

-after I had seen one in a shop in Seattle, where I was living
+after I had seen one in an antique shop in Seattle, where I was living

 at the time.
 After selling a few at a garage sale, I continued